itzdan/tpvm_linux/README.md

 ## Installation

+1. Pull the git installer file git clone https://github.com/itzdan/tpvm_linux/blob/main/tpvm_installer.sh
-1. Set the script as executable chmod +x tpvm_installer.sh
+2. Set the script as executable chmod +x tpvm_installer.sh
-2. Run the installer with sudo priv sudo ./tpvm_installer.sh
+3. Run the installer with sudo priv sudo ./tpvm_installer.sh
-3. Select (1) to configure the pre-reqs
+4. Select (1) to configure the pre-reqs
-4. Select (2) to download and install packages
+5. Select (2) to download and install packages  (Usually about 20mins with fast internet)
-5. Select (3) to check and bring up services
+6. Select (3) to check and bring up services  (Not Implemented yet)